FAQs - Workers' Compensation

 3. I am a health care provider and my State law says I have to provide a workers' compensation insurer, upon request, with an injured workers' records that related to treatment or hospitalization for which compensation is being sought.
 Am I permitted to disclose the information?

 Yes.
 The HIPAA Privacy Rule permits a covered entity to disclose protected health information as necessary to comply with State law.
-See 45 CFR 164.512(a). and 164.502(b) (2) (iv).
+See Summary of the HIPAA Privacy Rule.

 Return To Questions